Asked and Answered: I'm new to FSAs - can you explain the vitamin thing again?

-Vitamins are perhaps the most-glaring example of a product that can either be necessary or "dual-purpose."
-Daily multivitamins are used to promote better health and well-being, but because there's no specific health need or condition that is helped by using multivitamins, so they fall outside the accepted qualifications for eligibility.
+Vitamins are perhaps the most-glaring example of a product that can either be medical or for general good health.
+Daily multivitamins are used to promote better health and well-being, but because there's no specific health need or condition that is helped by using multivitamins, they fall outside the accepted qualifications for eligibility.

 Is there a medical basis for needing a multivitamin?
 Absolutely.
 But promoting general well-being isn't the same as treating a specific condition.

 In the past, we've used toothbrushes and floss as a good comparison point for the vitamin debate, and it still holds up.
 Though we all know proper dental cleaning is necessary for all-around health and wellness, using a toothbrush and floss has not been identified as having a direct role in treating or solving a specific medical condition.